 This book examines the cumulative effects of working with high trauma populations as they pertain to education settings.
-The text incorporates current research, anecdotal stories, and workbook pages to properly inform practitioners on how to identify and employ protective practices when it comes to burnout and compassion fatigue.
+This text incorporates current research, anecdotal stories, and workbook pages so that practitioners are properly informed on how to identify and employ protective practices when it comes to burnout and compassion fatigue.

 Most importantly, this book provides guidance and resources to assist educators in implementing both individual and organizational practices that promote long-term resilience and self-care.
 To be at their most effective, educators must be able to care for themselves while also caring for their students.

 2 – The Developmental Impact of Trauma

 3 – Risk Factors That Create the Perfect Storm